|

 was complete an officer position became available so she was back in basic

 training.
-Unfortunately she was injured and after 3 months recovery she was
+Unfortunately she was injured and after three months recovery she was

 back in basic training meeting all requirements.
 She would obtain the rank